German voters deliver mixed verdict on Scholz coalition in regional poll | Politics

 A regional election in Lower Saxony delivered mixed fortunes for German Chancellor Olaf Scholz's national ruling coalition on Sunday, with his Social Democrats scoring a clear win but the Free Democrats barely on track to scrape into parliament.
 While the result signalled support for Scholz's Social Democrats (SPD), some experts said the drubbing of its federal coalition partner risked destabilising Scholz's administration at a critical time as Berlin strives to avert energy shortages and further escalation of the war in Ukraine.

 The other clear winner in Lower Saxony was the far-right Alternative for Germany (AfD), reflecting a broader upsurge in support for the party across the country amid frustrations over the cost-of-living crisis in Europe's largest economy.
-Overall, considered as a gauge of the national mood, the local election sent a mixed message on Scholz's three-way "traffic light" federal coalition of SPD, Greens and FDP.
+Overall, considered as a gauge of the national mood, the local election sent a mixed message on Scholz's three-way "traffic light" federal coalition of the SPD, Greens and Free Democrats (FDP).

 The FDP, a pro-business party that's never been a natural ideological fit with the centre-left SPD and Greens, called the Lower Saxony result a "blow" and blamed, in part, his party's participation in the national administration.
 "Many of our supporters feel alienated by this coalition," said FDP leader and German Finance Minister Christian Lindner.